Speeches of Barack Obama: 2013 Speech at the Brandenburg Gate Berlin

-"Trayvon Martin could have been me 35 years ago", 2013
+2013 "Trayvon Martin could have been me 35 years ago"

 On July 19, 2013, President Obama gave a speech in place of the usual White House daily briefing normally given by White House Press Secretary Jay Carney.
 In the 17-minute speech, President Obama spoke about public reaction to the conclusion of the George Zimmerman trial, racial profiling, and the state of race relations in the United States.
 The speech was widely covered on news networks, and made headlines across the country.
 During this speech, made six days after George Zimmerman was found not guilty, Obama said, "Trayvon Martin could have been me 35 years ago."
 That phrase became the most frequently quoted portion of the speech in the news cycle that followed.
 The speech marked a major turning point for Barack Obama, who had previously shied away from addressing issues of racial tension during his presidency.
 During the remarks, President Obama spoke about the many African-Americans who have experienced racial profiling, including himself.

 President Obama also spoke about stand-your-ground laws and pondered that, if Trayvon Martin had been armed, he might possibly have legally stood his ground on the sidewalk and shot George Zimmerman because he felt threatened.
 Based on that ambiguity, Obama said that perhaps such laws should be examined.

-Speech at the Brandenburg Gate Berlin, 2013

-Speech at the Lincoln Memorial Reflecting Pool, 2013
+2013 Speech at the Lincoln Memorial Reflecting Pool

 On August 28, 2013, the 50th anniversary of the March on Washington for Jobs and Freedom and Martin Luther King Jr.'s "I Have A Dream" speech was commemorated by an all day event featuring various speakers including President Barack Obama and John Lewis, the only speaker from the original rally to remain living.